icecream17/icecream17.github.io/Stuff/notes/schedule.md

 # Hi
+If you don't know what this is

 So here's my code for the schedule.
 Be sure to read the all caps comment.

 Copy the code.
-Also: Look at the bottom

 ```javascript
 function timeRange(time, time2) {